morgwai/servlet-scopes/README.md

 ## OVERVIEW

-Provides the below Guice scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using [ContextTrackingExecutor](https://github.com/morgwai/guice-context-scopes/blob/master/src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java).
+Provides the below Guice scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).

 ### requestScope
-Scopes bindings to either an `HttpServletRequest` or a websocket event (connection opened/closed, message received, error occured).<br/>
+Scopes bindings to either an `HttpServletRequest` or a websocket event (connection opened/closed, message received, error occurred).<br/>
 Spans over a single container initiated invocation of servlet or websocket endpoint method (`Servlet.doXXX` methods, endpoint methods annotated with `@OnOpen`, `@OnMessage`, `@OnError`, `@OnClose`, methods overriding those of `javax.websocket.Endpoint` and methods of registered `MessageHandler`s).<br/>
 Having a common scope for servlet requests and websocket events allows the same binding to be available both in servlets and endpoints.